Code-Institute-Submissions/martynabrzezanska-M.J.B-Phototgraphy/README.md

 ![Form Validation](/assets/images/readme%20images%20/form-validation.png)

 # Deployment
 The repository of this project is stored at GitHub and the site is deployed as GitHub page.
-Please (Click here!) to visit the project site.
+Please click here [GitHub](https://martynabrzezanska.github.io/M.J.B-Phototgraphy/) to visit the project site.

 # Testing
 >- I tested that this website works in different browsers such as Chrome, Firefox and Safari.